MirageC79/HevORT/electronics.md

 Both solutions will be similar in price if we exclude the optional raspberry pi that the Duet 3 can use.
 [Read more abour Duet3 and RPI](https://betrue3d.dk/rpi-and-duet-3-why-and-how/?fbclid=IwAR16IzLQhu4W4G6IMp81qFp3ousTRf1AjmVV-9iawk4osm4pF1tQDGAXfwg){:target="_blank"}
 The Duet2 (Main Board) + Duex5 (Expansion) will provide you with more stepper drivers for the same price

-We learned today that a new Duet Board will see the light, look at Duet 2 Pro in the table here below.
+We've learned today that a new Duet Board will see the light soon.
+Look at Duet 2 Pro in the table here below.

 Components|Number of Drivers|Raspberry Pi interface|Price|Expandability|Technology release date
 ----------|-----------------|----------------------|-----|-------------|-----------------------